Avoid technical bankruptcy: strategies to start paying off your technical debt

 - Many of these platforms’ license fees are based on the number of records, so deadweight data can make a material dent in your budget.

 - Reconcile duplicate fields into the primary field.
 For example, merge your six different industry fields into the primary industry field.
 You’ll have less junk and better coverage in the primary field you actually use.
 After reconciliation, remove the extra custom fields.

-- Consider using a data orchestration platform as a “data firewall.”
-Instead of plugging solutions you’re evaluating (especially data enrichment services) directly into your CRM, create an integration point by connecting them into a data orchestration platform.
-Use the data orchestration platform to incorporate this third-party data into your primary data schema instead of letting these services add hundreds of custom data fields into your CRM systems, creating clutter you’ll have to remove later.
+- Consider using a revops automation platform as a “data firewall.”
+Instead of plugging solutions you’re evaluating (especially data enrichment services) directly into your CRM, create an integration point by connecting them into a revops automation platform.
+Use the revops automation platform to incorporate this third-party data into your primary data schema instead of letting these services add hundreds of custom data fields into your CRM systems, creating clutter you’ll have to remove later.

 If you see signs of crushing technical debt, remember that there’s hope.
 You aren’t doomed to painful technical bankruptcy.
-The tips above will help you get ahead of your debt.
-And a data orchestration platform like Openprise will keep you, your data, and your stack technical debt-free for years to come!
+The technical debt solutions and tips above will help you get ahead of your debt.
+And a revops automation platform like Openprise will keep you, your data, and your stack technical debt-free for years to come!
 Or, at least, until your business changes out every decision-maker yet again.